TranscryptOrg/Transcrypt/README.rst

 If you contribute a library, please also contribute an autotest (see docs) and some documentation for it.
 The supported platforms are Windows and Linux (and, with that, OSX).

-While being open and respectful to any good ideas, the final say as to what gets in and what doesn't, is with Jacques.
+While being open and respectful to any good ideas, the final say as to what gets in and what doesn't, is with the maintainer of Transcrypt.
 So this is a dictatorial rather than a democratic project.
-Being a sailer himself, Jacques values the notion of having one captain on a ship.
+Being a sailer himself, the creator of Transcrypt valued the notion of having one captain on a ship.
 The captain doesn't own the ship, but he serves the passengers by consulting with the crew and plotting one stable course.

-Another possibility to contribute libraries to Transcrypt is by submitting them as separate packages to PyPi.
+Another possibility to contribute libraries to Transcrypt is by submitting them as separate packages to PyPI.
 In that case be sure to add the keyword Transcrypt to allow people to find your package.
 Making your package pip-installable will also help it to catch on.
-Contributing packages via PyPi of course means total freedom for the developer.
+Contributing packages via PyPI of course means total freedom for the developer.

 Deployment testing
 ========================